Elgg/Elgg/docs/guides/events-list.rst

 **delete:before, river**
 	Triggered before a river item is deleted.
 Returning false cancels the deletion.
+	Note that this event is not triggered when either subject, object or target entity is deleted (listen to entity events if you need to perform additional cleanup).

 **delete:after, river**
 	Triggered after a river item was deleted.
+	Note that this event is not triggered when either subject, object or target entity is deleted (listen to entity events if you need to perform additional cleanup).

 File events
 ===========